sftcd/etm/etm.md

 Certificate transparency (CT) [@?RFC6962] has been an effective countermeasure for X.509 certificate mis-issuance, which used be a known application layer misbehaviour in the public web PKI.
+CT can also help with post-facto detection of some infrastructure attacks where BGP or DNS weakenesses have been leveraged so that some certification authority is tricked into issuing a certificate for the wrong entity.

-While the context in which CT operates is very constrained (essentially to the public CAs trusted by web browsers), similar approaches could be useful for other protocols or technologies.
+While the context in which CT operates is very constrained (essentially to the public CAs trusted by web browsers), similar approaches could perhaps be useful for other protocols or technologies.

 In addition, legislative requirements such as those imposed by the GDPR for [subject access to data](https://gdpr-info.eu/art-15-gdpr/) could lead to a